computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/WebCrawler/readme.md

   - We assume we need to crawl 1 B websites.
   - Since a website can contain any number of URLs, we assume an upper bound of 15 B web pages.
 - RobotsExclusion
-  - We will honor an exclusions as defined in robot.txt.
+  - We will honor all exclusions as defined in robot.txt.

 ## Capacity Estimation and Constraints

-- Say, we need to crawl 15 B pages in 4 weeks
+- Say, we need to crawl 15 B pages in 4 weeks.
-- Pages needed to fetch per second: `15 B / (4 weeks * 7 days * 86400 sec) ~= 6200 pages/sec`
+- Pages needed to fetch per second: `15 B / (4 weeks * 7 days * 86400 sec) ~= 6200 pages/sec`.
 - Storage

-    ```text
-    Say, average page size = 100 KB.
+  - Say, average page size = 100 KB.
-    Say, each page will include 500 bytes of metadata
+  - Say, each page will include 500 bytes of metadata.
-    Total storage needed
-        = 15 B * (100 KB + 500) ~= 1.5 PB
+  - Total storage needed: `15 B * (100 KB + 500) ~= 1.5 PB`.
-    Assuming 70% capacity model, total storage needed
-        = 1.5 PB / 0.7 ~= 2.14 PB
+  - Assuming 70% capacity model, total storage needed: `1.5 PB / 0.7 ~= 2.14 PB`.
-    ```

 ## High Level design